51Degrees/specifications/pipeline-specification/features/properties.md

 ### The javascript type

-The javascript type is a custom type that simply represents a string.
+The javascript type is a custom type that is used to identify values which contain JavaScript snippets that are intended to be executed on the client device.

-It is used to identify values that contain JavaScript snippets that are intended to be executed on the client device.
+In JSON, this type is represented as a string.

-See [web integration](web-integration.md) for more detail.
+See [web integration](web-integration.md#javascript-snippets) for more detail.

 ## Null values

-Property values populated by Engines (as opposed to all Flow Elements) MUST be capable of having 'no value'.
+Property values populated by Engines (as opposed to Flow Elements in general) MUST be capable of having 'no value'.

-Where 'no value' is used, attempting to access the value MUST throw an error/exception with a customizable message explaining why the value is not set.
+Where 'no value' has been assigned, attempting to access the value MUST throw an error/exception with a customizable message explaining why the value is not set.

 This is similar to the [missing Property](#missing-properties) feature.
 In that case, the Property is not present in the result dataset at all.
-In this case, the Property is present in the result.
-However, the Flow Element has chosen not to set its value for some reason.
+In this case, the Property is present in the result, but the Flow Element has chosen not to set its value for some reason.

 ## Property metadata